Willem-Jacobs/reading-notes/301/class-03.md

 **[Reading from - Link](https://reactjs.org/docs/lists-and-keys.html)**

 - **What does .map() return>?** > Maps over each element in the array returning a new array that meets the parameters you specify in the callback function that map requires.
-Map can be embedded in the JSX betweekn {} to run JS.
+Map can be embedded in the JSX between {} to run JS.

 - **If I want to loop through an array and display each value in JSX, how do I do that in React?** > Use .map() on the array and return JSX part into a new array.
 Then output that array as JS in the render() return section.